abinit/abinit/doc/tutorial/eph4isotc.md

 The code computes $\gamma_{\qq\nu}$ for each $\qq$-point in the IBZ associated to the [[eph_ngqpt_fine]] $\qq$-mesh.
-The DFPT potentials and phonon frequencies are interpolated starting from the [[ddb_ngqpt]] $\qq$-mesh used to generate the input DVDB/DDB files.
+The DFPT potentials and phonon frequencies are interpolated starting from the [[ddb_ngqpt]] $\qq$-mesh used to compute the input DVDB/DDB files.
 If [[eph_ngqpt_fine]] is not specified, the [[ddb_ngqpt]] $\qq$-mesh is used and no interpolation of the potentials in $\qq$-space in required.
 Once the phonon linewidths $\gamma_{\qq\nu}$ are known in the IBZ,